Where Do Possums Sleep [Places And Time]

 Possums can sleep here without any disturbance.
 So there is no danger of being attacked by any other animals.

-Possum Nest In Tree
+Do Possum Nest In Trees?

 There are a lot of trees that have hollow holes inside them.
 These holes exist due to attacks by fungi.
 Such places are perfect for a possum to nest in.
+Although most possums sleep on the ground, the arboreal species prefer sleeping inside the trees.
+This keeps them safe and protected from predators.

 Where Do Possums Sleep In The Daytime?